 A voice mail service is on hand at all times of the day to leave messages.

-If your child must leave during school hours for an appointment, please write a note to the teacher in your child’s agenda book.
-When picking your child up during school hours, please go to the office and your child will be called from class.
-Your child will meet you at the office.
+If your child must leave during school hours for an appointment, please write a note for your child to give to his/her classroom teacher.
+When picking your child up during school hours, please ring the bell in the vestibule between the two front doors and your child will be called from class.
+Your child will be brought down to the door to meet you.

-All children must be signed out at the office prior to their departure.
+All children must be signed out prior to their departure.
+The sign out sheet is in the vestibule between the two front doors.
 If your child would normally attend daycare that day, please make sure to fill out the green schedule change form available from daycare.

 Please do not park your vehicle in the parking lot at the front of the school.
 It is reserved for school staff.
 All VOLUNTEERS and VISITORS are asked to park in the “VISITORS” parking lot (to your right when entering the school parking lot).
 Please respect the NO Parking sign in the horseshoe drive.
-This area is used for buses at entry and dismissal time.
-The Kiss and Drop on Chanterel Street must be used only to drop off your child.
-Please note the No Parking signs in the “Kiss and Drop”.
-Please DO NOT PARK in this area.
+This area is used for drop off in the morning and buses at dismissal time.

 Parents are reminded that children go outside as much as possible throughout the year.
 They may be waiting for the school bus, out at recess or during the lunch period.
 Please send your child in appropriate clothing for the weather.
 If it is raining or exceptionally cold, the children will remain indoors.